Dries van Noten: Career

 Van Noten freelanced for a variety of local designers before launching a menswear line in 1986.
 That year, he presented his first menswear collection in London as part of The Antwerp Six collective.
 That led to a small order from Barneys New York.
 The Louis Boston firm was one of the first U.S. retailers to bring his clothes to America, carrying his collection and selling it in Boston.
 He currently creates four collections a year (men's and women's, both for summer and winter).

 In 2005, The New York Times described him as "one of fashion's most cerebral designers".
 His style is said to be "eccentric", and fell out of favor during the long period of minimalistic fashion in the early 1990s, only to make a comeback towards the mid-2000s, culminating with Van Noten's winning of the International Award of the Council of Fashion Designers of America in 2008.

 In 2008, Van Noten dressed actress Cate Blanchett for the Academy Awards, and he has continued to dress her for other red carpet events since then.
 Other notable customers include Queen Mathilde of Belgium, and actress Maggie Gyllenhaal.
 In 2018, the third episode of television show Killing Eve notably featured one of his items, known eponymously as the Dries van Noten suit.

 The brand does not offer haute couture; all of its designs are ready to wear and available at retail: "I'm a little naive but I don't like the idea of showing things that you don't sell in a store", said Van Noten in a 2005 interview.
 His work is said to be characterized by use of prints, colors, original fabrics and layering.
 He does not advertise.

 Van Noten's brand has shops in multiple locations worldwide.
 The first, opening in Antwerp in 1989, was Het Modepaleis.
 Shop openings in Hong Kong and Tokyo followed.
 In early 2007, a shop was opened in Paris, decorated with antiques collected by Van Noten and his partner Patrick Vangheluwe, followed ten months later by a shop in Singapore.
 The brand is said to be carried in some 400 fashion shops around the world.

 As the brand is a private company, not much is known about its financial affairs, although it claimed in 2007 to have annual sales of some 30 million euro.
 In 2018, it was acquired by family-owned Spanish fragrance and fashion firm Puig; Van Noten himself remains a minority shareholder.

 In March 2024, Van Noten announced his retirement from his namesake label after working in fashion for 38 years.
-His final collection will be Menswear Spring/Summer 2025.
+His final collection was Menswear Spring/Summer 2025.